 At times, children fall and cut themselves.
 They get sprains, strains, and bruises during sports activities, choke on food or small objects, and ingest potentially harmful substances.
 In addition, because of their small body size, they are more susceptible than adults to heat- and cold-related illnesses and complications from burns.

-If you're in close contact with children at home or in a work situation, it may be worthwhile to take a pediatric first aid course.
-This class will give you the education and confidence you need to effectively care for a young population.
-You'll learn first aid skills specifically designed for children, such as CPR modifications and techniques for clearing the airway.
-You'll also focus on common childhood mishaps such as nosebleeds, dental emergencies, and fractures.
+If you are in constant close contact with children, it may be worthwhile to take a pediatric first aid course.
+This class gives you the education and confidence you need for emergencies.
+You learn first aid skills specifically designed for children, such as CPR modifications and techniques for clearing the airway.
+You also focus on common childhood mishaps, such as nosebleeds, dental emergencies, and fractures.

-A special consideration in first aid for children is what to include in the first aid kit.
-A basic first aid kit (see Emergency Kit for the Home) will work, with the following additions/modifications:
+A special consideration in first aid for children is what to include in a basic first aid kit, which you should always have on hand.
+A standard first aid kit can be adapted for children with the following additions/modifications:

-- Emergency dental kit: including teething pain reliever, temporary dental filling material, and container for lost tooth
+- emergency dental kit: teething pain reliever, temporary dental filling material, and container for lost tooth

-- First aid guide or chart: for treating children
+- first aid guide or chart: for specifically treating children

 - American Association of Poison Control national emergency hotline number: 800-222-1222

-- Contact Information: including name and phone number of child’s parents and physician (if not your own children) and permission to seek medical treatment, if appropriate
+- contact information: including name and phone number of child’s parents and physician (if not your own children) and permission to seek medical treatment, if necessary